PalmEmanuel/AzAuth/docs/help/Get-AzToken.md

 ### -WorkloadIdentity

 Get a token using a federated credential, or "workload identity federation".
+For an example of how to use this in a pipeline, see related links of this command.

 ```yaml
 Type: SwitchParameter